Tooth Extraction in York and Hanover, PA

 With proper anesthesia, you should feel no pain during the extraction procedure.
 We also utilize photobiomodulation therapy to significantly reduce post-operative discomfort and promote faster healing.

-It’s important to take things easy for a day or two, as rigorous activity could delay healing or trigger a dry socket.
-Here are some tips to help you heal quickly and comfortably:
+It's important to take things easy for a day or two, as rigorous activity could delay healing or trigger a dry socket.
+Here are some tips: apply an ice pack to reduce swelling, avoid hot foods, take medications as prescribed, and keep the area clean.

 What to Expect When You Choose Us